mfatkhutdinova/machine_learning/README.md

 I participated in the project from "Open Data Science" and "Mail.ru Group" (start 6 September, 2017).
 Here my homework is laid out.
 [Link to lectures.](https://habrahabr.ru/company/ods/blog/322626/)

+### REY_course
+Project on the subject "Design of Information Intelligent Systems".
+Check for the presence of cardiovascular disease by the results of a classic medical examination.